 However, my french teacher was not wrong.
 The people of Toulouse and really anywhere we went in the south of France were very friendly.

-The pink palace, grande place area was a bustle of activity as much at night as it is in the day.
+The Capitole area, the main square, was a bustle of activity as much at night as in the day.

 A few things I noticed were the lack of americano coffees and the quietness…let me explain.

 Saint Georges place is a well-kept square with a children’s play area and many restaurants with loads of outdoor seating.
 However, it was quiet?

 I have never seen so many people in the same place yet so little noise.
 Even a few french women seated near us on the patio spoke freely and laughed, but we could hardly hear them.

 So, are the French known to be quiet talkers?
 Toulouse, although busy with many industries is home to the French Space Agency, Air France, and Airbus.
 So, the city attracts many types of engineers who perhaps are not known for rowdiness?
 At least after college (I always heard stories that the engineering department at the Univeristy of Toronto was very party-centric) Is this perhaps the reason for such quiet speech?
 I don’t know.

 As well, there seems to be a lack of knowledge or willingness to embrace the americano coffee.
 For some reason, at multiple restaurants or coffee shops, my husband was unable to get an americano.

 The staff went to great lengths to encourage him to have a drip coffee or took ages to slowly drip hot water through a coffee filter and make some kind of makeshift americano…needless to say it was not the same.